robinjia/berkeleylm/README.md

+This is a fork of the [Berkeley Language Model](https://github.com/adampauls/berkeleylm), with some additional utiltiies for scoring sentences.

+Original README.txt below:

 Berkeley Language Model release 1.0

 To compile this software just type "ant" in the root directory (assuming ant is installed and properly configured).